-Over the course of an intensive 17-month program, you will be immersed in numerous topics, including leadership theory, strategic agility, effective communication, motivation, critical thinking, change management, emotional intelligence and other skills that contribute to improved performance, and immersion into complex social and cultural issues.
+Over the course of an intensive 17-month program, fellows will be immersed in numerous topics, including leadership theory, strategic agility, effective communication, motivation, critical thinking, change management, emotional intelligence and other skills that contribute to improved performance, and immersion into complex social and cultural issues.

 Become an influential agricultural professional.